MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

   - Conversation session history offered by Teams AI mechanism.
   - Multi-language support.
   - Multi Large Language Models support, beyond OpenAI models.
-  - Action planner which can help map to actions based on the user intent.
+  - Action planner that can help map to actions based on the user intent.
   - Ready to use augmentation mechanism to change the way model is responding through parameters or system prompt change.
-  - Extra reasoning which can ground the answers from the model on your data.
+  - Extra reasoning that can ground the answers from the model on your data.

 **Where to Start:**